-And depending on where your interest lie and when you are here, there may be opportunities to get involved with and learn about:
+Depending on where your interest lies and when and how long you are here, there may be opportunities to get involved with and learn about:

 - taking care of animals